MadDeCoDeR/Classic-RBDOOM-3-BFG/README.txt

 so it would end up looking like: RBDoom3BFG +set fs_game modDirectoryName

+Classic doom mods are enabled and can be used with the old "-file" parameter like this: RBDoom3BFG -file "classicmod.wad"

 IMPORTANT: RBDOOM-3-BFG does not support old Doom 3 modiciations that include sourcecode modifications in binary form (.dll) You can fork RBDOOM-3-BFG and create a new renamed binary that includes all required C++ game code modifications.